nazarhktwitch/ArchiveConverter/README.md

 ## Installation

 Ensure you have Microsoft Visual C++ 14 or greater, if not get it with Microsoft Build Tools from https://visualstudio.microsoft.com/visual-cpp-build-tools/

 You need to install components:

-Desktop development with C++:
+Desktop development with C++

-MSVC v142 - VS 2019 C++ x64/x86 build tools (или аналогичная версия для вашей версии Visual Studio) Windows 10 SDK
+MSVC v142 - VS 2019 C++ x64/x86 build tools (All analog for your visual studio version)

+Windows 10 SDK

 If you haveproblems with installing libraries try to use in cmd pip install --upgrade setuptools wheel